himjl/hobj/readme.md

 To see how to view the raw behavioral data and/or score an example learning model, check out the examples in `examples/`.

+# Paper
+This codebase originally accompanied the 2023 paper ["How well do rudimentary plasticity rules predict adult visual object learning?"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011713).
+Since that point, this codebase has been refactored and streamlined, introducing breaking changes to the API.
+However, to see the codebase that reflects its content at the time of publication, check out the `v1` tag.